-- PUT YOUR HEART INTO IT: Hear from Screenwriter Meg LaFauve and Story Supervisor Kelsey Mann how the story gets developed and boarded, and learn how to draw your own Arlo!
+- PUT YOUR HEART INTO IT: Hear from Screenwriter Meg LeFauve and Story Supervisor Kelsey Mann how the story gets developed and boarded, and learn how to draw your own Arlo!

 - DESIGNING A BIG WORLD: Hear from Production Designer Harley Jessup how the Art department designed the different dinosaurs in the film and their surrounding environments.